Interview with the Vampire: Plot summary

 Louis is initially horrified that Lestat has turned a child into a vampire, but soon begins to care for Claudia.
-Claudia takes to killing easily, but she begins to realize over time that she can never grow up; her mind matures into that of an intelligent, assertive woman, but her body remains that of a young girl.
+Claudia takes to killing easily but soon realizes she can never grow up; her mind matures into that of a woman, but her body remains that of a young girl.

-Claudia blames Lestat for her state and, after 60 years of living with him, hatches a plot to kill Lestat by poisoning him and cutting his throat.
+Claudia blames Lestat for her state and, after 60 years, hatches a plot to kill Lestat.
 Claudia and Louis then dump his body into a nearby swamp.
 As Louis and Claudia prepare to flee to Europe, Lestat appears, having recovered from Claudia's attack, and confronts them.
-Louis sets fire to their home and barely escapes with Claudia, leaving a furious Lestat to be consumed by the flames.
+Louis sets fire to their home and barely escapes with Claudia, leaving Lestat to burn.

-Arriving in Europe, Louis and Claudia seek out more of their kind.
-They travel throughout Eastern Europe first and do encounter vampires, but these vampires appear to be nothing more than mindless, animated corpses.
+Arriving in Europe, Louis and Claudia seek out other vampires.
+They travel throughout Eastern Europe first and encounter some, but these vampires appear to be nothing more than mindless, animated corpses.
 Louis begins to regret the murder of Lestat, fearing that they may have killed the one vampire who could provide answers regarding their nature.
 It is only when they reach Paris that they encounter vampires like themselves, meeting the 400-year-old vampire Armand and his coven at the Théâtre des Vampires.

-Inhabiting an ancient theater, Armand and his vampire coven disguise themselves as humans and feed on terrified humans in mock plays before a live audience (who think the killings are merely a very realistic performance).
-Claudia is repulsed by these vampires and what she considers to be their cheap theatrics, but Louis and Armand are drawn to each other.
+Inhabiting an ancient theater, Armand and his vampire coven disguise themselves as humans and feed on terrified humans in mock plays before a live audience (thinking the killings are a performance).
+Claudia is repulsed, but Louis and Armand are drawn to each other.

 Fearing that Louis will leave her for Armand, Claudia convinces Louis to turn a Parisian doll maker, Madeleine, into a vampire to serve as a replacement companion for her.
 Louis, Madeleine, and Claudia live together for a brief time, but all three are abducted one night by Armand's coven.

 It is revealed that Lestat survived the fire in New Orleans, scarred and weakened.
 He demands that Claudia face punishment, even death, for her murder attempt but screams at the coven that they promised not to harm Louis.
-The coven does not respect his ranting and proceeds with its punishments.
+Ignoring Lestat, the coven proceeds with its punishments.
 Louis is forcibly locked in a coffin to starve, while Claudia and Madeleine are entrapped in an open courtyard.